-Do you feel safe at provision? la the are equations that made a view feet a view for the view of Is there anything that makes you feel unsafe at provision?
-December in teach way have to stay safe autaids of manicipa (including online) How one year Does provision teach you how to stay safe outside of provision (including online) How are you taught this?
+What do you understand 'Safeguarding' to mean?
+Do you feel safe at provision?
+Is there anything that makes you feel unsafe at provision?
+Does provision teach you how to stay safe outside of provision (including online) How are you taught this?
 What do you understand the meaning of bullying to be?
-What do you understand the meaning of bullying to be?

-De versiblials brillians in an issue hour?
+How do staff deal with incidents of bullying?
 Do you think bullying is an issue here?
-Is behaviour good at this provision? (ask for examples of any behaviour) Is poor behaviour addressed immediately?
-Is this consistent across all lessons?
-If you had a worry or concern, is there a member of staff you can talk to?
+Do you think builying is an issue here: Is behaviour good at this provision? (ask for examples of any behaviour) Is poor behaviour addressed immediately?
+Is this consistent across all lessons? is poor benaviour addressed infinediately: is this consistent across an lessons: If you had a worry or concern, is there a member of staff you can talk to?
 Are you aware of / worried about any risks within the community?
+Are you aware or / worned about any risks within the confindinty?

-Discussion with staff (non-leaders)

-Can you identify all DSL's within the provision?
+Discussion with staff (non-leaders) Can you identify all DSL's within the provision?
 Do you fully understand the process for reporting a safeguarding concern?
-If you were concerned about a safeguarding case or decisions made in relation to a case, what would be your next steps?
-Do you feel supported by the Safeguarding Team / DSL's? bo you reel supported by the sureguarding reality bot s.
-Associated the feedback associated as a 22.2 Are you provided with feedback on any concerns that you raise?
+If you were concerned about a safeguarding case or decisions made in relation to a case, what would be your next steps? would be your flext steps: Do you feel supported by the Safeguarding Team / DSL's?
+Are you provided with feedback on any concerns that you raise? , , ,

-Are you involved in any support, either pastoral or safeguarding, for any students (and do not hold a specific pastoral or safeguarding role within the provision)?
+Are you involved in any support either posteral or cofequerding for any students (and do not hold Are you involved in any support, either pastoral or safeguarding, for any students (and do not hold a specific pastoral or safeguarding role within the provision)?
 Is behaviour good at the provision?
 Are pupils safe here?

-The papers suite fields

-We like the state of the like the state of t

 Would you say that the provision deals with bullying effectively?
 Additional Information / Comments

-Response to Pupil Absence

-Response to Pupil Absence How and when will attendance at the AP setting with be communicated i.e date/ time. method

-What are the local arrangements for a child who doesn't attend the provision as expected: Additional processes for vulnerable students: Additional processes for vulnerable students.
-What is the information sharing process with the commissioning school?
+Response to Pupil Absence How and when will attendance at the AP setting with be communicated i.e date/ time. method What are the local arrangements for a child who doesn't attend the provision as expected: Additional processes for vulnerable students: What is the information sharing process with the commissioning school?
 What support is offered to students causing attendance concern?

-What support is officied to stauchts causing attendance concern.
-How does the provision manage a child who leaves the provision during the timetabled day without authority?
-Outling the procedure agreed with the provision recording attendance recenting Outline the procedure agreed with the provision regarding attendance reporting
+Here departs and data are against a skill other because the appropriate advantage to the standard day.
+How does the provision manage a child who leaves the provision during the timetabled day without authority? · · · · · · · · · · · · · · · · · · · Outline the procedure agreed with the provision regarding attendance reporting Additional Information / Comments